atbcb/usab-uswds/_pages/about/budget-performance/par.md

 #### NOTE 3.
 ACCOUNTS RECEIVABLE, NET

-Accounts receivable balances as of September 30, 2021 and 2020, respectively, were as follows.
+Accounts receivable balances as of September 30, 2022 and 2021, respectively, were as follows.

-TABLE 30
-{: par-money :}
+{% include_relative par-fy2022-52-note2.html %}

 The accounts receivable is primarily made up of other receivable with the public for reimbursable work.

-Historical experience has indicated that the majority of the receivables are collectible.
-There are no material uncollectible accounts as of September 30, 2021 and 2020.
+Historical experience has indicated that the majority of the receivables are collectible.&nbsp;
+There are no material uncollectible accounts as of September 30, 2022 and 2021.

 #### NOTE 4.
 GENERAL PROPERTY, PLANT AND EQUIPMENT, NET

-Schedule of General Property, Plant and Equipment, Net as of September 30, 2021:
+Schedule of General Property, Plant and Equipment, Net as of September 30, 2022:

 TABLE 41
 {: par-money :}

-Schedule of General Property, Plant and Equipment, Net as of September 30, 2020.
+Schedule of General Property, Plant and Equipment, Net as of September 30, 2021.

 TABLE 42
 {: par-money :}